Corsair STRAFE RGB review

 Cherry MX Silent Switches

 One of the biggest draws of this mechanical keyboard is the Cherry MX Silent switches which are currently exclusive to the Corsair STRAFE RGB.
 These switches are similar to Cherry MX Reds.
 It has a light and linear activation force of 45 cN, but where it differs from regular Cherry MX Reds is an internal “tappet” that helps suppress noise when the switch bottoms out and comes back up.
 The silent switches are great if you prefer a quieter type of mechanical keyboard.

 Corsair STRAFE RGB Mechanical Keyboard Overall Verdict

 Overall, the Corsair STRAFE RGB mechanical keyboard is one of the best gaming mechanical keyboards you’ll find today.
 For the price, it’s the best gaming RGB mechanical keyboard you’ll find.
 With an excellent rating on Amazon and great customer reviews (as well as my own), this RGB mechanical keyboard by Corsair is an easy buy.
 Perfect for upping your mechanical keyboard game.

 One of the design decisions I most appreciate with this mechanical keyboard is how low-key and professional the keyboard looks when the backlights are turned off.
 The case is very simplistic and streamlined, and Corsair lets the user decide how crazy to get by customizing the RGB backlights.

 If you’re looking to get a Corsair STRAFE RGB, I would recommend going with the Red or Silent switches, depending on your preference.
-I would say that Reds are a slightly better for gaming and aren’t that loud if you type softly, but if sound is a big factor for you then the Silent switches are a good choice.
+I would say that Reds are a slightly better for gaming and aren’t that loud if you type softly, but if the sound is a big factor for you then the Silent switches are a good choice.